anthony-gudiel/ovr-undr/README.md

 ### Smart Filtering
 - Filter by opponent to see matchup-specific performance
 - Minutes filter to focus on games with significant playing time
-- Home/away splits for location-based analysis (coming soon)
+- Home/away splits for location-based analysis

 ## Data Sources
 - Player statistics sourced from Basketball-Reference.com